Living in China, former area resident, business owner struggling amid Coronavirus impacts

 Do you worry about yourself and your wife’s health?

-We are okay.
+We are OK.
 I’m more concerned with suppliers and civil unrest with people fighting for food and supplies.
 We are stocked up for now with noodles, eggs and rice.

 What are you hearing about the virus?